tsnellgrove/dark_castle3/doc/story.md

     Stunned by this strange tale you began to stammer an answer but just then your Father returned with the hot tea.
 With a wink just for you, Nana's eyes closed again and she sank back into the bed.
 Minutes later she was gone.

     For years and years you wondered what she was talking about and eventually you began to doubt the conversation had ever even happened.
 Over time it had faded completely... but here in Dark Castle, with the Hedgehog Broach before you, the memory is clear and real.
 Nana was buried with her beloved broach - she had insisted on it.
 This must have been a matching mate - presumably worn by Willy himself."

+'family_tree':
+    "It appears to show the family tree of the Flathead dynasty.
+Though generally agreed to have peaked (nadired?) during the reign of Dimwit Flathead and petered out shortly there-after during the inglorious and flacid rulership of Wurb Flathead, this Family Tree tells a different story.
+It claims that an illigitimate child of Wurb, secreted away kept in hiding during the Empire's fall, continued the line for another generation from whence arose William 'The Wanderer' Flathead only a little over 100 years ago.
+The area below William is indistinct and feels incomplete.. as if there are details still waiting to be filled in.\n\nAt the very top of the Family Tree you see a royal crest.
+Oddly enough, it appears to be a Hedgehog bearing a Shiny Sword and a Silver Key.
+To your astonishment, the insignia looks familiar!
+The sword and the key - their shape, proportions, and position - look exactly the same as decorative insignia on the biscuits your great grandmother taught you to bake as a child.
+The resemblance is uncanny!"